IshKevin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 $ 0-hello world script for echo hello world
 $ 1-c0nfused_smiley for display smile face
 $ 2-hellofile for display content of file
+$ 3-twofiles for display content of two file